nofuturekid/ViVeTool-GUI/README.md

 ViVeTool GUI lets you easily enable, disable and search for new hidden Features in Windows Insider Builds, with the use of a Button and a pretty UI.

 ## Disclaimer.
-### No one, including me / [PeterStrick](https://github.com/PeterStrick), [the creators of ViVe and ViVeTool](https://github.com/thebookisclosed/ViVe) or [the creators of mach2](https://github.com/riverar/mach2) are responsible for any damage or unintended side effects, this program might cause to your computer, by changing the Windows Feature Store.
+### No one, including me, [the creator of ViVe GUI](https://github.com/PeterStrick/ViVeTool-GUI), [the creators of ViVe and ViVeTool](https://github.com/thebookisclosed/ViVe) or [the creators of mach2](https://github.com/riverar/mach2) are responsible for any damage or unintended side effects, this program might cause to your computer, by changing the Windows Feature Store.
 Use this program at your own risk.

 ## How to use it?
 Using it is simple,